WordPress allows theme developers to manage their templates in many different ways. But certainly, get_template_part

 get_template_part – How Does it Work?

-has two string inputs.
+get_template_part has two string inputs.
 The first input is the slug of the template we want to include.
-If you would like to include share.php in your theme after the post, then you can use the following sample code:
+If you would like to include share.php in your theme after the post, then you can simply use 'share' as the first parameter, as in the following sample code:

 <?php get_template_part( 'share' ); ?>

-Another handy example can be AdSense ad codes.
-I generally keep ad codes under separate PHP files.
+Another handy example can be using it for ad code insertion.
+I generally keep ad codes in separate PHP files.
 If you want to load a specific ad code to your theme sidebar, you can use the following code to handle this:

 <?php get_template_part( 'partials/ads', 'top-banner' ); ?>